skienzmatishun/rippreport/content/p/delicately-censored/index.md

 summary: Top state prosecutors and law enforcement bosses manipulated the courts to bury public records and protect high-ranking insiders from exposure.
 Confidential court filings and secret settlement records show a coordinated effort to hide massive ethics violations from taxpayers.
-Uncover how power players used pulled documents and backroom deals to keep their worst secrets delicately censored from the public eye.
+We uncover how power players used pulled documents and backroom deals to keep their worst secrets delicately censored from the public eye.
 categories: